freeman-lab/glsl-basic-vertex-shader/README.md

 # glsl-basic-vertex-shader

 GLSL snippet for a generic vertex shader for use with `glslify`.
-Designed for standalone use.
 Includes standard components like `model` `view` and `projection` matrices.
+Designed as standalone use.
 You might find it useful if you find yourself writing this a lot.

 ## install